dbabaioff/perl-tutorial/README.md

 # hash in scalar context
 my $scalar = %person;
-#  Therefore, this hash in scalar context is �3/8�, which means we are
+#  Therefore, this hash in scalar context is '3/8', which means we are
 # using three buckets, or memory locations, out of eight buckets allocated.
 This string is not so interesting unless we notice that the string
-# �3/8� is a true value in Perl.
+# '3/8' is a true value in Perl.
 Also, if our hash was empty, its value in scalar context would be the empty string, "".
 So a hash in scalar
-# context is normally treated as a true/false value�true if there is anything in it, false if empty.
+# context is normally treated as a true/false value - true if there is anything in it, false if empty.
-print "scalar context: $scalar\n"; # prints the string �scalar context: 3/8�.
+print "scalar context: $scalar\n"; # prints the string 'scalar context: 3/8'.

 if (%person) {
     print "%person has at least one key/value pair\n";